 A report of the MMP is produced by the Secretary and received for approval by AQEC at the next available meeting.
 Approval is notified by the AQEC Secretary via the PVM email group (and by Faculties to partner delivery organisations, where applicable) and the status of the revised Programme Specification on E-Val changed from Validation Draft to Approved.
-Faculties notify prospective students of any changes to the advertised programme/ award title, entry standards, modules/ year(s) of study, balance of learning and assessment activities, course duration or mode or location of study using the designated communication channels.
+Faculties notify prospective students of any changes to the advertised programme/ award title, entry standards, modules/ year(s) of study, balance of learning and assessment activities95, course duration or mode or location of study using the designated communication channels96.

-PROGRAMME CLOSURE
+PROGRAMME WITHDRAWAL

-Programme closure is defined as the complete withdrawal of a named award or study route.
-The decision to close a programme is ultimately an executive matter, guided by collegial and consultative processes and having due regard to the interests of current students.
-Programme closure may legitimately be preceded by a period in which the programme remains 'live' but has been unable to recruit, or where recruitment has already been suspended.
-The basis of proposals for programme closure may typically be one or more of the following:
+The decision to withdraw a programme is ultimately an executive matter, guided by collegial and consultative processes and having due regard to the interests of current students.
+Programme withdrawal may legitimately be preceded by a period in which the programme remains 'live' but has been unable to recruit, or where recruitment has already been suspended97.

+The basis of proposals for programme withdrawal may typically be one or more of the following: